Religie in Beeld

 Part of Margreet's philosophical comic dealing with the death of Kees Kousemaker in 2010.

 The first of this series, called 'Filosofie in Beeld', dealt with western philosophy was published by Meinema and presented in Galerie Lambiek in March 2010.
 The follow-up, 'Religie in Beeld', took a look at the five world religions and was presented in Lambiek on 25 February 2011.
 'Wetenschappen in Beeld', the third installment, dealt with science and was published in October 2012.
+'Wereldheerschappij in Beeld', the fourth installment, dealing with world domination, was published in 2015.

 Philosophy: a Discovery in Comics